 The University of North Texas System also takes actions to prevent retaliation against individuals who oppose a discriminatory practice, file a charge, or testify, assist or participate in an investigative proceeding or hearing.

 The successful candidate will possess the following required qualifications:

-- Eligible for License in Professional Counseling in the State of Texas (LPC) and eligible for Texas school counseling certification.
+• Eligible for License in Professional Counseling in the State of Texas (LPC).

 The preferred candidate will possess the following additional qualifications:

-- Preference is given to applicants who can provide evidence of the leadership necessary to propel the program forward.
-Demonstrated outreach and service activities.
+• Evidence of the leadership necessary to propel the program forward, including demonstrated outreach, recruitment, and service activities.

 Physical requirements necessary to perform essential job functions

 Work is primarily sedentary.
 Sits comfortably to do the work; however, there may be some walking, standing, bending, or lifting items weighing up to 15 pounds.

 Submit CV; letter of application outlining the applicant's interest, qualifications, and experience for the position; contact information for three professional references; and unofficial graduate transcripts to http://unt-dallas .peopleadmin.com/.
 For additional information visit http://unt dallas.peopleadmin.com or contact Ms. Judith Nix at Judith.Nix@untdallas.edu, or by calling 972- 338-1345.
 Please direct questions to Dr. Constance Lacy, Dean of School of Human Services, at 972-338-1381 or Constance.firstname.lastname@example.org.
 A statement of teaching interests and teaching philosophy may also be requested.
 Skype interviews of semi-finalists are likely.
 Finalists will be required to present a job talk and teaching demonstration.
 The committee will notify applicants of its employment decision after the position is filled.
 Members of under-represented groups are encouraged to apply.